jesusgperez/folder-structure-exercise/README.md

 As well to preserve the Single Responsibility principle I created a different object to persist the data in a file that's called: tree.txt

 In data there are some variables that server as setting variables and an object to model the command options

+## Tests
+To run the tests create the environment and in the terminal execute the following command:
+  * pytest

+That will run the tests

+## Environment
+Create a virtual environment with the following commands:
+  * python3-[version] -m venv venv
+  * source venv/bin/activate
+  * pip install -r requirements